Skip to main content

 Humidity

 The humidity needs of the Swiss cheese plant are higher than your average houseplant.
 Ideally, this plant wants almost 90 percent humidity, but that’s not exactly healthy for your home’s paint job or any books and furniture you might have.
-So we suggest trying to keep it somewhere between 65 and 70 percent humidity in the area that you’ll be growing your adansonii.
-Some growers will group high humidity plants in a corner with a humidifier.
-This creates a mini-ecosystem where the plants can share and thrive in the high humidity together.
-Grouping them like this helps keep the humidity in the area and reduces the risk of your home’s furnishings being ruined by too much moisture.
+We suggest trying to keep it somewhere between 65% and 70% humidity in the area where you’ll be growing your adansonii.

 Temperature

 To encourage your monstera adansonii to grow as best it can; it’s necessary to keep the temperatures around 70 or 75 degrees.
 Anything lower than this, and the plant’s growth will come to a standstill.
 If you reach temperatures as low as 65, you’ll risk the plant wilting and dying from the cold.
-So avoid vents and drafts and maybe consider putting this plant in the warmest room of your home, and keep a careful eye on your thermostat over the winter.
+So avoid drafts and consider putting this plant in the warmest room of your home, and keep a careful eye on your thermostat over the winter.

 Toxicity